verbb/vizy/docs/feature-tour/field-settings.md

 **Show unpermitted volumes** and **Show unpermitted files** control whether the picker shows sources and files the editor would otherwise lack permission to view.
 Review those choices using an editor account with the permissions intended for the site.

 **Available Transforms** controls the image transforms offered when inserting images, and **Default Transform** selects the initial choice.
-See [Image Transforms](docs:feature-tour/limitations#image-transforms) for the distinction between editor previews and frontend output.
+These transforms configure the editor preview rather than a durable frontend image URL.
+Apply the transform required by your site when rendering or querying the Asset; [Planning Vizy Content](docs:feature-tour/planning-vizy-content#treat-editor-previews-as-authoring-aids) explains that boundary.

 ## Link Settings

 Under **Enabled Link Settings**, choose whether the link dialog offers **Link Text**, **New Window**, **Site**, **Title**, and **Classes**.
 For example, keep Classes hidden when your templates supply the site’s link styling.
 Enable Site when editors need to choose which site an element link targets.

+The Link capability must also be enabled and placed by the field’s Editor Config.
+[Editor Capabilities](docs:feature-tour/editor-capabilities#inline-formatting-and-links) explains the difference between permitting links and configuring their dialog.

 Save the field, add it to an entry type’s field layout, and open an entry using that type.
 Check the editing tools, insert a block if the mode allows it, and save the entry.
 [Rendering Content](docs:template-guides/rendering-content) shows how to display the result.